JieJeanL/Automation-cheatsheet/Eclipse cheatsheet/README.md

   Enable checkbox _Refresh using native hooks and polling_ and _Refresh on access_

-- Replace tabs with spaces
+- Replace tabs with white spaces

   `Windows > Preferences > General > Editors > Text Editors`